College of Arts and Sciences

 - Pass a three-credit upper-division course (numbered 300 or above) taught in a foreign language by the Department of Languages and Linguistics.

-- In the case of an international student who is required to take the TOEFL exam for admission, the dean will automatically waive the foreign language requirement.
+- In the case of an international student who is required to take the TOEFL exam for admission, the dean will automatically waive the second language requirement.

 S/U Grading Option